Eroica-cpp/uwhpsc/notes/2014/aws.rst

 Click on the big "Launch Instance" button.

-Select the "Classic Wizard" and "Continue".

-On the next page you will see a list of Amazon Machine Images (AMIs) that you can select from if you want to start with a fresh VM.
+On the next page, you will see a list of "Quick start" Amazon Machine Images (AMIs) that you can select from if you want to start with a fresh VM.
 For this class you don't want any of these.
-Instead click on the "Community AMIs" tab and wait a while for a list to load.
+Instead click on the "Community AMIs" tab and then type `uwhpsc` in the search bar.
-Make sure Viewing "All images" is selected from the drop-down menu.

-After the list of AMIs loads, type `uwhpsc` in the search bar.
 Select this image.

+You will then be taken to Step 2, "Choose instance type".

-.. _aws_select_size:
+.. _aws_instance_type:

-Select size and security group
+Choose instance type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On the next page you can select what sort of instance you wish to start (larger instances cost more per hour).
-T1-micro is the the size you can run free (as long as you only have one running).
+On the next page you can select what sort of instance you wish to start (larger instances cost more per hour). t1-micro is the the size you can run free (as long as you only have one running).

 Click `Continue` on the next few screens through the "instance details"